gvwilson/thirdbit/fiction/maddy-roo/index.md

 Instead,
 there a loud crash
-as Dockety and the wheeled raider bot slammed into the side of the cage, their manipulators grappling for holds on each other.
+as Dockety and the wheeled raider bot slammed into the side of the cage, grappling with each other.

-Maddy and the three captives screamed in unison as the cart careened off the road.
+Maddy and the three captives screamed as the cart careened off the road.
 A wheel bumped over a stone,
 throwing Maddy off the hitch and into a scratchy patch of brambles.
 The trio inside the cart screamed again